jydo/imitar/README.md

 Copyright © 2015 Jydo inc.

-Released under The MIT License (MIT), see the `LICENSE` file for details
+Released under The Apache 2 license, see the `LICENSE` file for details